Blendify/blender-manual/trunk/blender_docs/manual/render/workflows/multiview/usage.rst

 Cameras
-   When working with the Stereo 3D views setup you can inspect what each individual generated camera is looking or the combined result of them.
+   When working with the Stereo 3D Views setup you can inspect what each individual generated camera is looking or the combined result of them.
    In the Multi-View mode you can see the combined result of the left and right cameras (when available) or the current selected camera.